-Zd = downstream head, m
+Zd = downstream head, m.

 Submerged conditions are defined when the tailwater depth over the upstream energy head (static head and velocity head) is greater than 0.67.
-Even though negative flow rates are possible using the second equation when the downstream head is greater than the upstream head, these results should be used with caution since rarely are rating curves done for reverse flow.
+Even though negative flow rates are possible using the second equation, when the downstream head is greater than the upstream head, these results should be used with caution, since rarely are rating curves done for reverse flow.
 The user should ensure a smooth transition between submerged and free flowing conditions by proper choice of model coefficients.
 See Appendix A for further information.

 [DYNGTC] is used to determine whether the gate inflow file represents dynamic gate opening heights (in that case, [DYNGTC] is set to “B”), dynamic weir crest elevations ([DYNGTC] is set to “ZGT”), or flow rates ([DYNGTC] is set to “FLOW”).
 Using the dynamic gate opening results in use of the rating curves for gates as already described.
 Using the dynamic weir crest setting uses the rating curve for gates, but G1GT and G2GT are set equal to 0 – effectively changing the rating curve to the same one as for a spillway or weir.
-In this case though the inflow file is used to change the crest elevation.
+In this case, however, the inflow file is used to change the crest elevation.
 Using the flow rate setting allows the user to ignore all the rating curves on this card and the prior one.
 In this case dynamic flow rates are in the gate file and are used to move flow around the domain.
-For a pumped-storage project for example, the user can include one “gate” for flow out of Reservoir 1 to Reservoir 2 and another “gate” for flow from Reservoir 2 to Reservoir 1 (see descriptions of the GATE file).
+For a pumped-storage project, for example, the user can include one “gate” for flow out of Reservoir 1 to Reservoir 2 and another “gate” for flow from Reservoir 2 to Reservoir 1 (see descriptions of the GATE file).

-With DYNGTC=” ZGT”, the model user can withdraw water using the dynamic weir crest (and weir rating curve) at the elevation of the dynamic weir crest or the user can withdraw water using the dynamic weir crest as before but specify a fixed elevation where that water is withdrawn.
+With DYNGTC= “ZGT” the model user can withdraw water using the dynamic weir crest (and weir rating curve) at the elevation of the dynamic weir crest, or the user can withdraw water using the dynamic weir crest as before but specify a fixed elevation where that water is withdrawn.
 A description of this feature is shown in the GATE file description.

 [GTIC] determines if the [DYNGTC] variable is to be interpolated or treated as a step function input.
-When [GTIC] is ‘ON’, then interpolation of the [DYNGTC] variable is ON and linear interpolation is used between data points in the input GATE file.
+When [GTIC] is ‘ON’, then interpolation of the [DYNGTC] variable is ON, and linear interpolation is used between data points in the input GATE file.